GP’s experimental procedure leads to patient death

 Improper and unethical prescribing

-The complaints also centred on the GP’s prescribing of peptides to three patients with pudendal neuralgia, motor neurone disease and advanced osteoarthritis, as well as extensive self-prescribing of peptides and Schedule 4 and Schedule 8 drugs.
+The complaints also centred on the GP’s prescribing of peptides to 3 patients with pudendal neuralgia, motor neurone disease and advanced osteoarthritis, as well as extensive self-prescribing of peptides and Schedule 4 and Schedule 8 drugs.

 The tribunal found the peptides prescribed were not clinically indicated for muscle growth or improving pudendal nerve function, tender hamstrings and muscle weakness.
 Furthermore, there was a lack of clinical trials to support the safe and efficacious prescribing of peptides, and contraindications and recommended doses were unknown.